 Insurance

 Fortin Chiropractic Clinic accepts just about everyone’s insurance.
-Below are some of the major insurance companies we are participating providers of for chiropractic services.
-We also accept workman’s compensation, personal injury, and automotive insurance (if your visit is due to an accident), and also offer affordable cash options to uninsured patients and families, or to those who simply elect not to use their insurance.
+Below are some of the major insurance companies we are participating providers with for chiropractic services.

 • Allstate